-Mass (mainly water) loss (Figure 2)

-Fruits that were not cold-stored after harvest, lost more water during ripening for any given harvest date when compared to fruit that were stored.
-Increasing maturity resulted in a decrease in the total amount of water lost by the fruits during ripening.
-The rate of water loss was higher in cold-stored fruit and declined from an initial 100% increase over the control to about 50% as the fruit maturity increased.
+Mass (mainly water) loss (Fig. 2).
+Fruit that were not cold-stored postharvest lost more water during ripening for any given harvest date when compared to fruit that were stored.
+Increasing maturity resulted in a decrease in the total amount of water lost by the fruit during ripening.
+The rate of water loss was higher in cold stored fruit and declined from an initial 100% increase over the non-stored control to about 50% as the fruit maturity increased.
 Increasing fruit maturity had no effect on the rate of water loss in fruits which were not stored.
-These fruits lost about 1% of their mass per day, irrespective of time of harvest.
-The regression relationship between water loss and time to ripening is presented in Figure 3.
+These fruits lost about 1 % of their mass per day irrespective of time of harvest.
+The regression relationship between water loss and time to ripening is presented in Fig. 3.

-Pulp spot/mesocarp discolouration

-(Figure 4)

-Fruits that were not cold-stored did not show mesocarp discolouration.
-A percentage of all fruit that were cold-stored for 28 days showed mesocarp discolouration.
-The incidence of mesocarp discolouration was about 20% initially and declined marginally during midseason.
-However, the incidence of this disorder rose rapidly towards the end of season, showing the marked effect of advanced maturity on mesocarp discolouration in cold-stored fruit.
+Pulp spot/mesocarp discoloration (Fig. 4).
+Fruit that were not cold stored did not show mesocarp discoloration.
+A percentage of all fruit that were cold stored for 28 days showed mesocarp discoloration.
+The incidence of mesocarp discoloration was about 20% initially and declined marginally during midseason.
+However, the incidence of this disorder rose rapidly toward the end of the season showing the marked effect of advanced maturity on mesocarp discoloration in cold-stored fruit.

-Vascular browning (Figure 5)

-Fruits that were either cold-stored or not stored, showed a similar pattern of vascular browning.
+Vascular browning (Fig. 5).
+Fruit that were either cold stored or not stored showed a similar pattern of vascular browning.
 Maturity (time of harvest) had a dramatic and obvious effect on the incidence of vascular browning and was very high in fruits harvested early in the season.
-Thereafter, the incidence of the disorder declined, but rose rapidly as the fruit reached an advanced stage of maturity.
+Thereafter the incidence of the disorder declined but rose rapidly as the fruit reached an advanced stage of maturity.